richardDobron/laravel-fbt/README.md

 ## ⚙️ How FBT works

-FBT works by transforming your `<fbt>` and `fbt(...)` constructs via [Simple HTML DOM Parser][simplehtmldom].
-This library serve to extract strings from source and lookup translated payloads generated while execution.
-FBT creates tables of all possible variations for the given fbt phrase and accesses this at runtime.
+FBT works by transforming your `<fbt>` and `fbt(...)` constructs via [DOM Forge][dom-forge].
+It serves to extract strings from source and lookup translated payloads generated during execution.
+FBT creates tables of all possible variations for each fbt phrase and accesses them at runtime.

 ## 📕 Full documentation